kirayoshikage101/kirayoshikage101/README.md

  - C++

 ### Collaboration
-You can approach me by sending email.
+You can approach me by sending an email.
  - mandie121605@gmail.com

-Since I'm a student i cant read all of your email due to my study
+Since I'm a student I can't read all of your emails due to my study